 - Show independence and build positive relationships with others

 We know that a child’s parents are their first and most important teachers, and we want to work in partnership with you to ensure your child is as successful as they can be.
 We endeavour to provide home learning opportunities for the children that are motivating, giving parents the chance to be an integral part of their child’s education.
-Children will have homework set in the form of ‘Learning Log’ challenges which can be selected by children and parents to link with topics undertaken in school.
+Children will have homework tasks set via Seesaw.
+These tasks may link to learning happening in class or to explore prior learning before it is learnt in school.
 If you have any questions regarding this, please contact your child’s class teacher who will be more than happy to help.

 In addition to this, Year One children will continue with the Overchurch Reading Stars scheme, starting again and working towards the bronze certificate initially.
 Children are encouraged to read for 5/10 minutes each day alongside an adult and for a comment/signature to be recorded daily in their yellow reading records.